jrosendahl/resume/README.md

 resume
 ======

-A resume display tool fro project resumes
+A resume display tool for project resumes